-I am a travel writer, geographer, presenter, filmmaker, surf contest commentator and former multiple European Longboard Champion from Cornwall in the UK.
-I produce, perform and curate creative and intellectual work on surfing through books, films, articles, workshops, events and educational programs.
-My work focuses on more challenging off-the-beaten-track locations, many of which are post-conflict or post-environmental disaster.
-I always intend to celebrate surfing’s potential to inspire positive change in both local and global contexts.
-I have a PhD from Falmouth University (researching travel writing and surf exploration in Haiti), and an MA in Geography from Pembroke College, the University of Cambridge.
+I am a writer, geographer, adventure activist, lecturer, presenter, filmmaker, surf contest commentator and former multiple European Longboard Champion from Cornwall in the UK.
+I curate and deliver creative and intellectual work on surfing, sustainable tourism and geography through books, films, articles, workshops, lectures, events and educational programs.
+My work often focuses on emerging surf communities and cultural tourism projects in areas that are post-conflict or post-environmental disaster.
+I always intend to celebrate responsible tourism and surfing’s potential to inspire positive change in both local and global contexts.
+I have a PhD from Falmouth University (researching travel writing and surf exploration in Haiti), and a MA in Geography from Pembroke College, the University of Cambridge.
 I am also a former Senior Lecturer in Cultural Tourism at Falmouth University.

 I produce and present a processional series of documentaries called Brilliant Corners exploring emerging surf cultures, sustainability, cultural exchange and the power of surfing for social good in Africa, Asia and the Caribbean.
 My roots, however, remain in Penwith, where I live with my family above Gwenver beach, close to Land’s End.

 Alongside freelance writing and editing work, I host the live broadcast for the World Surf League and International Surfing Association World Longboard Championships and continue to be an active professional surfer as an ambassador for Finisterre, Koalition Surf, Cab9 Eyewear and Hueys Choice Surf Wax.
 I also regularly collaborate with Soul & Surf on a number of cutting-edge projects, and have run annual residencies in India and other locations, where I support grassroots movements and emerging surf communities.
 I have also been an ambassador and content writer for The Wave since this pioneering project was founded by Nick Hounsfield.